Mesoscopic fluctuations in entanglement dynamics: Statistics of entanglement entropy fluctuations

 \subsection{The distribution tail}

-By the general results obtained in Sec.~\ref{sec:concentration_inequality}, the upper tail of the distribution is controlled by two parameters $(b_+,c_+)$ and the lower by $(b_-,c_-)$.
+By the general results obtained in Supplementary Note $5.1$, the upper tail of the distribution is controlled by two parameters $(b_+,c_+)$ and the lower by $(b_-,c_-)$.
 While to calculate $c_\pm$ analytically is an intractable task, we resort to numerical analysis.
-We compute the function $\delta F/{dG\over du}$ with the use of {\it ab initio} data of $S(\boldsymbol{\varphi})$ obtained from numerical simulations (see Sec.~\ref{sec:numerical_tests} for details).
-Then, according to Eqs.~(\ref{sobo3}) and (\ref{eq:149}) the maximal value of $\delta F/{dG\over du}$ over positive $u$ gives $c_+$ while the minimal value over negative $u$ gives $c_-$.
-We also compute $b_\pm$ numerically by directly using the definitions (\ref{eq:46}).
-Table \ref{table:2} gives the numerical value of $(b_\pm,\,c_\pm)$ for different $L$ and the ratio $L_A/L$.
+We compute the function $\delta F/{dG\over du}$ with the use of {\it ab initio} data of $S(\boldsymbol{\varphi})$ obtained from numerical simulations (see \ref{sec:numerical_tests} for details).
+Then, according to Supplementary Eqs.~(\ref{sobo3}) and (\ref{eq:149}) the maximal value of $\delta F/{dG\over du}$ over positive $u$ gives $c_+$ while the minimal value over negative $u$ gives $c_-$.
+We also compute $b_\pm$ numerically by directly using the definitions Supplementary Eq.~(\ref{eq:46}).
+Supplementary Table \ref{table:2} gives the numerical value of $(b_\pm,\,c_\pm)$ for different $L$ and the ratio $L_A/L$.

 We find that for all $L_A/L,\, L$ considered $c_\pm$ are negative.
 (The only exception is that for $L_A/L=0.5$, $c_+$ is slightly positive, and the reasons are under investigations.)
-Consequently, by the results obtained in Sec.~\ref{sec:concentration_inequality} the distribution displays a sub-Gaussian upper and a sub-Gamma lower tail, described by concentration inequalities (\ref{eq:147}) and (\ref{eq:150}), respectively.
-We also see that $b_+\approx b_-$ for all $L_A/L,\,L$, consistent with the analysis in Sec.~\ref{sec:fluctuations}.
-Furthermore, Table \ref{table:2} shows that $b_-$ decreases rapidly as $L_A/L$ decreases from $0.5$, whereas $c_-$ does not change too much.
+Consequently, by the results obtained in Supplementary Note $5.1$ the distribution displays a sub-Gaussian upper and a sub-Gamma lower tail, described by the concentration inequalities, namely, Supplementary (\ref{eq:147}) and (\ref{eq:150}), respectively.
+We also see that $b_+\approx b_-$ for all $L_A/L,\,L$, consistent with the analysis in Supplementary Note $5.2$.
+Furthermore, Supplementary Table \ref{table:2} shows that $b_-$ decreases rapidly as $L_A/L$ decreases from $0.5$, whereas $c_-$ does not change too much.
 This implies that as $L_A/L$ decreases the distribution becomes more and more asymmetric.
 Specifically, for $L_A/L=0.5$ it is near symmetric and near Gaussian; as $L_A/L$ decreases the upper tail is always sub-Gaussian, and with more and more weights transferred from the lower to the upper tail, a heavier and heavier sub-Gamma lower tail develops.